v. 1.3 Jun 2013

 In the next version, FFmpeg Drive will be included in Perceptron package.

-To check the latest version, download the static build from http://ffmpeg.zeranoe.com/builds.
+To find the latest version of FFMpeg (this is usually not necessary), download the static build from http://ffmpeg.zeranoe.com/builds.
 It comes in the form of 7Zip archive that can be unpacked with the free tool http://www.7-zip.org.
 Enter the unpacked FFMpeg folder, enter the bin folder, and copy the file ffmpeg.exe to the Perceptron folder for convenience of access.
 Linux users should download from their software package provider.

 If required, for the video conversion you can use Freemake Video Converter, StaxRip, or ffmpeg with one of its many frontends, such as Avanti.
 Alternatively, try to execute a command such as ffmpeg –i .\movies\my_large_movie.avi .\movies\my_compressed_movie.mkv.
 The ffmpeg documentation is at the ffmpeg project homepage.
 See more examples.